MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-uap3-appexecutionalias.md

 ---
 title: uap3:AppExecutionAlias
-description: Specifies the application's execution alias to determine the executable of the app to be activated. ms.date: 04/04/2004 ms.topic: reference
+description: Specifies the application's execution alias to determine the executable of the app to be activated (uap3:AppExecutionAlias). ms.date: 04/04/2004 ms.topic: reference
 keywords: windows 10, uwp, schema, manifest, desktop, extension